Syed Aminul Haque

-Syed Aminul Haque (سید امین الحق) is a Pakistani politician who has been a member of the National Assembly of Pakistan since August 2018.
-Currently serving as Federal Minister of Information Technology and Telecommunication after resignation of MQM(P) Chief Khalid Maqbool Siddiqui.
+Syed Aminul Haque (سید امین الحق) is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024 and previously served in this position from August 2018 till August 2023.
+He served as the Federal Minister of Information Technology and Telecommunication after resignation of MQM(P) Chief Khalid Maqbool Siddiqui.

 He served twice in National Assembly before winning the general election of 2018.
 He is the part of Muttahida Qaumi Movement Pakistan (MQM-P) Party and a member of Rabta Committee of MQM Pakistan.

 Political career

-He was elected to the National Assembly of Pakistan from constituency NA-251 (Karachi West-IV) as a candidate of Muttahida Qaumi Movement in 2018 Pakistani general election.
+He was elected to the National Assembly of Pakistan from constituency NA-251 (Karachi West-IV) as a candidate of Muttahida Qaumi Movement in the 2018 Pakistani general election.
 On 6 April 2020 he was appointed as Federal Minister for Telecommunications.

 Amin-ul-Haque was elected 2 times as an MNA before general elections of 2018.
 He was first elected as a member of the national assembly on 16 November 1988 from NA-194 (Karachi East lll).
 He was then elected in 1990 from the same constituency.